-Seamlessly stitching together quantum physics with the history of divination, Chomskian grammar alongside the deft symbolism of esoteric emblems, Pendell’s talents—software engineer, poet, psychonaut, student of Norman O. Brown—seem to make him eminently qualified to present the world with such a concise and rich summary of such a slippery topic.
+Seamlessly stitching together quantum physics with the history of divination, Chomskian grammar alongside the deft symbolism of esoteric emblems, Pendell’s talents and affiliations — software engineer, poet, psychonaut, student of Norman O. Brown — seem to make him eminently qualified to present the world with such a concise and rich summary of such a slippery topic.
 A particular sentence perfectly expressed for me the wry wisdom that ensures the success of this book:

 Dice seem unnecessary, and slightly vulgar: reason is chancy enough.

 Published in style by Daniel Schulke’s Three Hands Press, it’s a fine little work.

 No comments here for now, but if you want to you can chip in on Facebook or Twitter.